What is Esoteric.Love?

 We're living through The Merge.

-Quantum physics is arriving at conclusions mystics stated thousands of years ago.
-AI is asking what intelligence is and finding the answer in ancient philosophy.
+Quantum mechanics is arriving at conclusions mystics stated thousands of years ago.
+AI is asking what intelligence is — and running directly into the hard problem of consciousness.
 The Split is healing.
 Not because anyone decided it should.
 Because the evidence is forcing it.

 This platform exists at the moment of The Merge.